ykabbani/ykabbani/README.md

 ### About me

 Welcome to my github profile!
-I'm Yousuf Kabbani, a mechatronics engineering graduate pursuing opportunities in both embedded engineering and machine learning.
+I'm Yousuf Kabbani, a mechatronics engineering graduate with a solid background in machine learning.
+I am currently pursuing opportunities in embedded systems.

 My hobbies include 3D printing and electronics design - you'll usually find me working on projects that involve a mix of both. :)